August 17th, 2020

-The Company is pleased to announce that on May 19, 2020, the Montana Department of Environmental Quality (MT DEQ) issued a Phase I bonding number establishing a bond of $4.65 million for the Black Butte Copper Project.
-The Company must secure this bond before commencing surface construction at the mine site.
+The Company is pleased to announce that on August 14, 2020, the Montana Department of Environmental Quality (“MT DEQ”) issued a final approval for the Phase I Bonding for the underground Black Butte Copper project (the “Project).
+The Company has posted a US$4.65 million surety bond for the Project, the MT DEQ has approved the bond posting and has issued a Final Mine Operating Permit allowing the Company the right to commence Phase I Development surface construction at the mine site.

-Commenting on the achievement of this milestone, Sandfire America’s CEO and VP of Project Development, Rob Scargill, said: “We are proud to be part of the economic engine which will help us recover from the impacts and hardships we have all felt from the COVID-19 pandemic.
-Strength in the natural resources sector will help drive recovery across the economy, creating employment and opportunities for the people of Montana.
+Commenting on the achievement of this milestone, Sandfire America’s CEO and VP of Project Development, Rob Scargill, said: “Putting local Montana companies to work has always been an important company goal and now, more than ever, it will help with the economic recovery as we continue to deal with COVID-19 pandemic.
+Strength in the natural resources sector is crucial to creating lasting opportunities for the people of Montana.”

 Jerry Zieg, Vice President of Exploration for the Company, is a Qualified Person for the purposes of NI 43-101 and has reviewed, verified, and approved the data disclosed and information of a scientific or technical nature contained in this news release.